 3. Decide how much tax you want withheld

-If you received a big refund on your 2017 tax return, it may mean your employer is withholding too much tax from your paychecks.
+If you received a big refund on your tax return last year, it may mean your employer is withholding too much tax from your paychecks.

 Decreasing those withholdings might “[give] you access to more of your money throughout the year to invest or pay down debt,” says Fraim, “assuming you have the discipline to actually save the funds.”

 If you’d rather have a bigger paycheck to work toward your financial goals, instead of that potentially big refund next year, meet with your payroll manager to review your withholding allowances on your W-4 form.
 Just be careful not to reduce your withholding by too much.
-Overdoing your withholding, which may result in having too little tax withheld throughout the year, could not only mean a big tax bill in April 2019, and potentially a penalty for failing to properly estimate your taxes as well.Filing out your W-4 to optimize your refund
+Overly reducing your withholding may result in having too little tax withheld throughout the year, and could mean a big tax bill in April and potentially a penalty for failing to properly estimate your taxes as well.Filing out your W-4 to optimize your refund

 4. Set up your system

 There’s more than one way to organize your tax records, but having some kind of filing system will help you keep everything in one place.
-Don’t wait until January 2019 to start organizing important 2018 documents.
-While many important tax documents will arrive in the beginning of 2019, some — such as receipts for deductible expenses — will crop up throughout the year.
+Don’t wait until January to start organizing important documents.
+While many important tax documents will arrive in the beginning of the year, some — such as receipts for deductible expenses — will crop up throughout the year.

 5. Save documentation for deductible items

 If you own a business or plan to itemize your deductions, you should hold onto your receipts and other documents for eligible expenses.
 You won’t need to submit your receipts with your tax return, but you may need to substantiate your expenses if the IRS audits your return.